prob-ml/spice/README.md

 ```

 For the tutorial we use the `configDemo.yaml`.
 Creating new config files is recommended for new settings with substantial changes.

+### Non-Response Indexes

+At present, SPICE datasets need access to txt files that contain the column indexes of ligand and receptor features.
+We provide `non_response_blank_removed.txt` for the MERFISH dataset and `non_response_blank_removed_xenium.txt` for the Fresh Frozen Mouse Brain Dataset.
+For this demo, we use the former.

+In the event you want to use your own dataset, you would need to create your own class in `merfish_dataset.py` and populate your ligand and receptor index in a txt to be saved in the `spatial/` directory.

 ### Training